-For 2013, each independent director received an annual cash retainer of \$40,000.
+For the first nine months of 2014, each independent director received an annual cash retainer of \$40,000.
+Effective, October 1, 2014, each independent director's annual cash retainer was increased to \$45,000.
 Each independent director also received a fee of \$1,000 for each board and committee meeting attended (\$500 if the meeting was attended via telephone), subject to an annual cap of \$15,000 per director.
 The Chairman of our Board and the chairman of each of the Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee of our Board also received an additional annual cash retainer of \$25,000, \$15,000, \$7,500 and \$7,500, respectively.
-In addition, our independent directors each received an award of \$40,000 in long term incentive plan units, or "LTIP Units" in 2013 pursuant to our 2007 Long Term Incentive Plan for Individuals and were eligible to receive LTIP Units and other share-based awards under our individual incentive plan.
+In addition, our independent directors each received an award of \$45,000 in long term incentive plan units, or "LTIP Units" in 2014 pursuant to our 2007 Long Term Incentive Plan for Individuals and were eligible to receive LTIP Units and other share-based awards under our individual incentive plan.
 LTIP Unit grants are made annually, typically in the third quarter.
-For 2014, the Compensation Committee made no changes to the compensation practices described above.
+For 2015, the Compensation Committee made no changes to the compensation practices described above.